2 Degree Plans – Mathematical Structures

 Oral part of the state final exam

-The oral part of the final exam consists of a common subject area ''1.
-Mathematical Structures" and a choice of one of four subject areas ''2A.
-Geometry", ''2B.
-Representation Theory", ''2C.
-General and Combinatorial Algebra", or ''2D.
+The oral part of the final exam consists of a common subject area "1.
+Mathematical Structures" and a choice of one of four subject areas "2.
+Algebra and logic", "3.
+Geometry", "4.
+Representation Theory", "5.
 Combinatorics".
-One question is asked from subject area 1 and one question is asked from the subject area selected from among 2A, 2B, 2C, or 2D.
+A half of the exam is focused on subject area 1 and the other half on questions from the subject area selected from among 2, 3, 4 and 5.

 Requirements for the oral part of the final exam